lowercasename/docdown/README.md

 Even _more_ optionally, you can supply:

-- Your own, locally installed, copy of Pandoc (at least version 2.18) and pandoc-citeproc, but DocDown comes with bundled binaries of both.
+- Your own, locally installed, copy of Pandoc (at least version 2.18), but DocDown comes with a bundled Pandoc binary.

 ## Installing